SSWConsulting/SSW.Rules.Content/rules/do-you-know-which-environments-you-need-to-provision-when-starting-a-new-project/rule.md

 * **Production**: Real data being used by real customers.
 This is the baseline/high watermark of all your environments.
 Lower environments will be lower spec, fewer redundancies, less frequent backups, etc.
 * **Staging**: 'Production-like' environment used for final sign-off.
 Used for testing and verification before deploying to Production.
 Should be as close to Production as possible e.g. access (avoid giving - developers admin rights), same specs as production (especially during performance testing).
 However, this is not always the case due to cost implications.
 It is important that staging is 'logically equivalent' to production.
 This means having the same level of redundancy (e.g. Regions + Zones), back-ups, permissions, and service SLAs.
 * **Development**: A place to verify code changes.
 Typically, simpler or under-specified version of Staging or Production environments aiding in the early identification and troubleshooting of issues (especially integration).
 * **Ephemeral**: Short-lived environment that is spun up on demand for isolated testing of a branch, and then torn down when the branch is merged or deleted.
-See more here: [ephemeral environments](https://www.ssw.com.au/rules/ephemeral-environments).
+See rule on [ephemeral environments](https://www.ssw.com.au/rules/ephemeral-environments).
 * **Local**: Developer environment running on their local machine.
 May be self-contained or include hosted services depending on the project's needs.

 ## What environments should I create for a new project?